What plans are being made for Fall 2021?

 How will the module system and updated academic calendar affect my financial aid?

 Generally speaking, if you are enrolled full-time, the module system will have no effect on your aid.
 However, please review the Financial Aid COVID-19 FAQ for more specific questions relating to the 2020-2021 academic year.

-What is the plan for COVID-19 testing?
-Face coverings?
+What is the plan for face coverings?
+Health monitoring?
 Quarantine and isolation?

 The college, with significant input from the ID Task Force and local health organizations, continues planning to ensure the college has measures in place to help prevent the spread of COVID-19.
 That includes: